kadena-community/docs/docs/learn-pact/beginner/atom-sdk.md

 ##### Installing Pact with Homebrew

 Now that you have Homebrew, you can use it to install the Pact language.
-As I mentioned earlier, you’ll do this with the following command.
+You’ll do this with the following command.

 ```terminal
 brew install kadena-io/pact/pact